nealvis/c64_samples_kick/sprites_display/README.md

 ## Description
 To create this project first step was to create two sprites
-- ship sprite (multi color/lo res)
+- Ship sprite (multi color/lo res)
-- astroid sprite (hi res/single color)
+- Asteroid sprite (hi res/single color)

 To do this you can point a web browser at spritemate.com and work on your sprites right in your browser.
 This is what the UI looks like:
 ![spritemate screen](images/sprites_display_spritemate_screen.jpg)
 Note that multiple sprites can be saved at once.

+When done with the sprites, just save the project.
+Its best to save in the native spritemate format for editing later.
+But also save as assembly code for Kick Assembler in order to get the sprites into the program.
+When

+## Other Resources
-Other resources to check out regarding C64 sprites:
+check out other resources regarding C64 sprites:
 - https://www.c64-wiki.com/wiki/Sprite
 - PETSCII Editor: http://petscii.krissz.hu/